Around 1802, the first chess club in New York City appeared. The club soon dissolved.

 In 2000, the Manhattan Chess Club moved to the New Yorker Hotel, Suite 1521, 481 8th Avenue.
 It was open on weekdays from 6 pm to midnight and on weekends from 11am to 11pm.

-In 2001, the Max Pavey Chess Club was formed.
-It meets at the Recreation Center, 48 Macy Road, Briarcliff Mano, NY.
+In 2001, the Max Pavey Chess Club met at the Recreation Center, 48 Macy Road, Briarcliff Manor, NY.